Tuhinmajumder/Amazon-Fine-Food-Reviews-Analysis/README.md

 Summary - brief summary of the review
 Text - text of the review

+**Install**
+This project requires Python 3.6 and the following Python libraries installed:

+NumPy
+Pandas
+matplotlib
+scikit-learn
+nltk
+seaborn
+string
+gensim

+Also,Anaconda is recommended to be installed in machine, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 **Objective:**

 Given a review, determine whether the review is positive (Rating of 4 or 5) or negative (rating of 1 or 2).